-Embedding Light Blue’s forms on your website
+🎥 Embedding Light Blue’s forms & scheduling calendars in your website

+- Embedding one of Light Blue’s forms in your website allows you to start gathering the information that you need to convert an enquiry and deliver great service to your clients as soon as your prospective client gets in touch.
 When someone fills out your form, you’ll get a notification in Light Blue, and you’ll be able to create new a new enquiry without having to re-type or copy & paste anything.

-Types of form
+Types of contact form and scheduling calendar

 Firstly as a ‘popup’ dialog.
 This means that your client doesn’t even leave the page that they’re viewing, and stays on your website.
 It’s a really good way of adding a call to action to any page on your site.